Kentico/xperience-by-kentico-shopify/docs/Usage-Guide.md

 When a user adds their first item to the shopping cart, a shopping cart instance is created.
 Each shopping cart is assigned a unique identifier known as the `CartId`.
 This `CartId` is generated within Shopify upon cart creation.
 To maintain session persistence, the `CartId` is stored both in cookies and the HTTP session, utilizing the key `CMSShoppingCart`.

 The `IShoppingService` interface supports the following cart operations:
-- Add/update/remove cart items
+- Add/update/remove cart items(example in the [ShopifyShoppingCartController](../examples/DancingGoat-Shopify/Controllers/Shopify/ShopifyShoppingCartController.cs) method `Update` and in the [ShopifyProductDetailController](../examples/DancingGoat-Shopify/Controllers/Shopify/ShopifyProductDetailController.cs) method `Index` for HTTP POST request)
-- Add/remove discount code(works with all discount types)
+- Add/remove discount code.
+This operation works with all discount types(example in the [ShopifyShoppingCartController](../examples/DancingGoat-Shopify/Controllers/Shopify/ShopifyShoppingCartController.cs) methods`AddDiscountCode` and `RemoveDiscountCode`.
-- Get current shopping cart
+- Get current shopping cart(example in [ShopifyCartViewComponent](../examples/DancingGoat-Shopify/Components/ViewComponents/ShopifyCart/ShopifyCartViewComponent.cs) method `InvokeAsync`)

 #### E-commerce content types
 - `Shopify.ProductDetailPage`: Each product content item that is listed in the store has its own detail page.
 This page can be then linked to category page(one product can be in multiple categories).
 Related product content item is defined in `Related product` field.